About LODI RULES

 Incredibly, Lodi farmers vote every five years on a self-imposed grape tax which funds their Commission, whose mission is to promote the region and provide education and research.
 In 1992, the Commission launched a grassroots farmer education program aiming to reduce the amount of pesticides used by learning about the entire vineyard ecosystem (called integrated pest management).
 They wanted to farm more responsibly to ensure that farming could carry on for future generations.
 This grassroots educational program later turned into the formal LODI RULES sustainable certification program in 2005, after over a decade of input from farmers, viticulturists, and leading environmentalists.

 The farmers and friends of the Lodi Winegrape Commission never imagined in their wildest dreams that their grassroots farmer education program would spread throughout California, let alone into other countries.
-Today, there are over 1,000 vineyards certified under the LODI RULES program all over California and in Israel.
+Today, there are over 1,200 vineyards certified under the LODI RULES program all over California and in Israel.
 In fact, two new seals were created for wineries outside of Lodi to use on their wine bottles.
-All three seals - LODI RULES, CALIFORNIA RULES, and a universal rules seal - carry the same rigorous meaning of verified, scientifically-sound sustainable farming which emphasizes environmentally and socially responsible practices, while keeping economic feasibility in mind for long-term business success.
+All three seals - LODI RULES, CALIFORNIA RULES, and the CERTIFIED GREEN seal - carry the same rigorous meaning of verified, scientifically-sound sustainable farming which emphasizes environmentally and socially responsible practices, while keeping economic feasibility in mind for long-term business success.